David-c0degeek/unraid_xfs_undelete/README.md

 See `examples/example_config.sh` for a template and `docs/usage.md` for detailed instructions on how to customize each setting, especially the output directory.

+## Why Image Post-Processing?

+After recovering deleted files, you may find that some image files are unusually large, even though they can be opened and viewed correctly.
+This is because file recovery tools like `xfs_undelete` may not always know the exact end of a file, leading to the inclusion of extra data beyond the actual image content.

+Image post-processing aims to:
+1. Extract the valid image data from these oversized files.
+2. Remove the extraneous data appended during recovery.
+3. Reduce the file sizes to their correct dimensions without losing image quality.

+This process can significantly reduce storage requirements and make the recovered images easier to manage and use.

 ## Documentation

 - [Installation Guide](docs/installation.md)